-And so after getting rejected twice, I turned my over-planning anxiety into a superpower and created a plan for becoming a better speaker long-term.
+And so after getting rejected twice, I turned my over-planning anxiety into a superpower.
+I created a plan for becoming a better speaker long-term.

 Instead of taking this big leap, I planned a bunch of tiny hops:

-- In 2016, I started teaching more webinars on my own in my job at Mention.com to get used to doing long-form presentations solo.
+- 2016: I started teaching more webinars on my own in my job at Mention.com to get used to doing long-form presentations solo.

-- In early 2017, I started doing Facebook Lives to practice interacting with a live audience more.
+- 2017: I started doing Facebook Lives to practice interacting with a live audience more.

-- In late 20217, I launched a YouTube channel for my consulting business to hone my core message, brand, and voice.
+- Late 2017: I launched a YouTube channel for my consulting business to hone my core message, brand, and voice.

-On the outside, speaking at an IRL conference looked like a big risk for me, as an introvert with chronic illness.
-But because I was taking all these tiny hops to get there instead of a big leap, I sorta tricked my anxiety into helping me instead of holding me back.
+On the outside, speaking at an IRL conference looked like a big risk for an introvert with chronic illness.
+But because I was taking all these tiny hops to get there instead of a big leap, I tricked my anxiety into helping me instead of holding me back.

 It just tricked it. ¯_(ツ)_/¯

 It was that my comfort zone grew and expanded so much in that time, in a planned and strategic way.
-So by the time INBOUND came around this year, it was, was more of a natural next step than a huge leap.
+So by the time INBOUND 2019 came around, it was more of a natural next step than a huge leap.

 Turn your mental illness into a superpower

 I like to think of anxiety and mental illness as just quirks that we learned to work with, despite them trying to play tricks on us.
-And one great way to do that is to play tricks right back at them.
+One great way to do that is to play tricks right back at them.

 If you have anxiety, you may not be a leaper.
 You may not be one to take huge leaps and go way outside of your comfort zone in one fell swoop.

 It just means you have to take tiny hops.
-And it’s great because from the outside, we still end up in the same place.
+And it’s great because from the outside, you still end up in the same place.

 If this “leaping vs. hopping” metaphor resonates with you, let me know in the YouTube comments whether you’re a leaper or a hopper. 😀